belongtothenight/libtrace_tutorial/setup/readme.md

 # Setup Libtrace Development Environment

+This directory is a modified version of [ACN_Code/hw4_libtrace_setup](https://github.com/belongtothenight/ACN_Code/tree/main/hw4_libtrace_setup).
+If any bugs, issues, or requests, please create a new issue or send me a mail via [dachuan516@gmail.com](dachuan516@gmail.com).

 This directory only responsible for setting up and removing libtrace development environment and related code.

 1. uthash